cjbrito/nestjs/README.md

 ```

 ## Docker y Docker-compose
-Into root project folder execute For Build Nestjs App Container,

-$ docker build -t demo .

-## For create pods with Mysql into docker Network
+For create pods with Mysql into docker Network

 $ docker-compose up -d

 ## Running the app